carlomilanesi/measures-rs/docs/Tutorial.md

 The mean is accessed by the member used for exact measures, `value`.
 The unit of measurement of the mean is the same of the measure.
-So, in this example, it is `KiloGram`, although the member `value` is a primitive number.
+So, in this example, it is `Kilogram`, although the member `value` is a primitive number.

 The variance is stored in a separate public field, named `variance`.

 In theory, the unit of measurement of the variance is the square of the unit of measurement of the measure.
-In this example, it would be `KiloGram²`.
+In this example, it would be `Kilogram²`.
 Though, such a value is not actually needed as a measure, and so there is no need to define such a unit of measurement.

 The square root of the variance is used often.